KobayashiComputing/DailyDues/dev_diary.md

 Added code to 'updateTaskState()' in task.py to check for 'overdue' (not enough time left in period to meet target) and 'danger' (less that 25% of the task period left).

 Need to run 'updateTaskState()' at some reasonable multiple of the 'housekeeping' period (currently set at 6 seconds) and update the current buttons as needed.

+## 2025-10-06: (Monday)
+Updated 'updateTaskState()' method in 'task.py' to return True if any change was made, or False otherwise.
+The housekeeping loop now uses this return to know if an update is needed to the button color, and the change is made appropriately.